Management and shipment of radioactive waste

 In principle, the company must endeavour to avoid or at least minimise radioactive waste when carrying out practices.
 The "exercising of a practice" is a human activity that may increase the exposure of persons to radiation from a radiation source and is treated as a planned exposure situation.

 If radioactive waste arises from such a situation, the company is responsible for safe management thereof.
-For this reason, documents containing, amongst others, information on radioactive waste must be submitted to the authorities as early as the radiation protection licensing procedure (section 10 of the Allgemeine Strahlenschutzverordnung 2020):
+For this reason, documents containing, amongst others, information on radioactive waste must be submitted to the authorities as early as the radiation protection licensing procedure:

 - the type and average quantity per year,